Citrinate/FreePackages/README.md

 Command | Access | Description
 --- | --- | ---
-`removefreepackages [Bot]`|`Master`|Removes all free packages from the given bot's account that don't pass any of the given bot's package filters, and which can currently be re-activated for free.
+`removefreepackages [Bot]`|`Master`|Removes any free packages from the given bot's account that don't pass any of the given bot's package filters, and which can currently be re-activated for free, and that have a "Remove" button on the [licenses page](https://store.steampowered.com/account/licenses/).
 After this command is used, you'll be presented with a list of packages to review, edit, and then confirm the removal of
 `removefreepackages^ [Bot]`|`Master`|Like `removefreepackages`, but will also exclude for removal anything that has been played by the given bot
-`removeallfreepackages [Bot]`|`Master`|Removes **all** packages from the given bot's account that have a "Remove" button on the [licenses page](https://store.steampowered.com/account/licenses/).
+`removeallfreepackages [Bot]`|`Master`|Removes all packages from the given bot's account that have a "Remove" button on the [licenses page](https://store.steampowered.com/account/licenses/).
 After this command is used, you'll be presented with a list of packages to review, edit, and then confirm the removal of
 `removeallfreepackages^ [Bot]`|`Master`|Like `removeallfreepackages`, but will exclude for removal anything that has been played by the given bot
 `cancelremove [Bots]`|`Master`|Cancels any package removals `confirmremove [Bots]`|`Master`|Begins the process of removing unwanted free packages